 It is CMIC's strong view that persons who provide advice in respect of OTC derivatives should not be required to register as CMIC is not aware of any other jurisdiction with this requirement.
 If the CSA is unwilling to accept this recommendation, then it is CMIC's strong view that a registered adviser under securities or commodity futures legislation should not be considered to be "in the business of advising others in respect of derivatives" (whether entered into for hedging or non-hedging purposes) where the performance of these activities is limited in nature so that it could reasonably be considered incidental to the performance of their activities as a registered adviser for securities.
 An example of such incidental activity is where the derivatives-related advice would not be reasonably considered by the derivatives party to be core to the overall investment activity that is employed for the derivatives party.
-This may be evidenced by the description of the derivatives-related investment activity that is or will be employed by the registered securities adviser for a derivatives party relative to the overall investment activity of the securities adviser that is employed for the derivatives party, either orally or as set out in an investment management agreement or offering documents that are provided or otherwise made available to the derivatives party.
+This may be evidenced by the description of the derivatives party relative to the overall investment activity of the securities adviser that is employed for the derivative to the overall investment activity of the securities adviser that is employed for the derivative party, either orally or as set out in an investment management agreement or offering documents that are provided or otherwise made available to the derivatives party.